 The therapy continued

 Throughout their relationship, Dave had prided himself on being “noble” by keeping his grievances to himself.
-He had created a “secret pact” that he expected Abigail to follow, without ever sharing it with her: “I won’t complain about what bothers me about you, and you don’t complain about what bothers you about me.”
+He had created a “secret pact” that he expected Abigail to follow without ever sharing it with her: “I won’t complain about what bothers me about you, and you don’t complain about what bothers you about me.”

 Early on, Dave was upset by Abigail’s complaining and withdrew.
 His withdrawal intensified her complaining, which devolved into criticism.
 Dave met her criticism with defensiveness.
 And the Four Horsemen created their inevitable escalation of conflict.

-As he stopped communicating openly with his wife, Dave increasingly withdrew emotionally, sexually and spiritually.
+As he stopped communicating openly with his wife, Dave increasingly withdrew emotionally, sexually, and spiritually.
 He hid his everyday thoughts and feelings.
 He created an invisible barrier between them that he felt was increasingly necessary and justifiable.
 Moreover, he secretly “punished” his wife for what he perceived as her “unfairness.”
-This further fueling his own bitterness and resentment.
+This further fueled his own bitterness and resentment.
 He rehearsed (ruminated) every betrayal, every injustice Abigail did to him.
-He knew the dates, the situations, what she said and how she had hurt him.
+He knew the dates, the situations, what she said, and how she had hurt him.
 And the more he withdrew, the more Abigail escalated.
 It was a vicious cycle often seen in these types of marriages.

-What I came to learn was that given Dave’s history of an abusive childhood, even the mildest complaining from Abigail seemed caustic.
+What I came to learn was that given Dave’s history of an abusive childhood, even the mildest complaints from Abigail seemed caustic.
 He got defensive because he had expected himself to be “beyond reproach.”
 If he did anything “wrong,” he felt immense shame.
 To attempt to unconsciously counteract the shame, he became defensive and then withdrew.
 The last thing he wanted was to open up and disclose.

-While the argument that preceded his leaving was trivial, it was the last straw for him in an ever increasing backdrop of a high-stress situation like a global pandemic.
+While the argument that preceded his leaving was trivial, it was the last straw for him in an ever-increasing backdrop of a high-stress situation like a global pandemic.

 Wives who were positive and compliant fared better in terms of their husbands’ concurrent negative affect at home and concurrent marital satisfaction, but the marital satisfaction of these couples deteriorates over time.
 On the other hand, the stubbornness and withdrawal of husbands may be most harmful to the longitudinal course of marital satisfaction.